rollup/rollup/bin/src/help.md

 Basic options:

 -v, --version               Show version number
 -h, --help                  Show this help message
 -c, --config                Use this config file (if argument is used but value
-                           is unspecified, defaults to rollup.config.js) -w, --watch              Watch files in bundle and rebuild on changes -i, --input              Input (alternative to <entry file>) -o, --output <output>    Output (if absent, prints to stdout) -f, --format [es]       Type of output (amd, cjs, es, iife, umd) -e, --external           Comma-separate list of module IDs to exclude -g, --globals            Comma-separate list of `module ID:Global` pairs Any module IDs defined here are added to external -n, --name               Name for UMD export
+                              is unspecified, defaults to rollup.config.js) -w, --watch                 Watch files in bundle and rebuild on changes -i, --input                 Input (alternative to <entry file>) -o, --output.file <output>  Output (if absent, prints to stdout) -f, --output.format [es]    Type of output (amd, cjs, es, iife, umd) -e, --external              Comma-separate list of module IDs to exclude -g, --globals               Comma-separate list of `module ID:Global` pairs Any module IDs defined here are added to external -n, --name                  Name for UMD export
--u, --id                 ID for AMD module (default is anonymous) -m, --sourcemap          Generate sourcemap (`-m inline` for inline map) --no-strict              Don't emit a `"use strict";` in the generated modules.
+-m, --sourcemap             Generate sourcemap (`-m inline` for inline map) --amd.id                    ID for AMD module (default is anonymous) --amd.define                Function to use in place of `define` --no-strict                 Don't emit a `"use strict";` in the generated modules.
---no-indent              Don't indent result --environment <values>   Settings passed to config file (see example) --no-conflict            Generate a noConflict method for UMD globals --silent                 Don't print warnings
---intro                  Content to insert at top of bundle (inside wrapper) --outro                  Content to insert at end of bundle (inside wrapper) --banner                 Content to insert at top of bundle (outside wrapper) --footer                 Content to insert at end of bundle (outside wrapper) --interop                Include interop block (true by default)
+--no-indent                 Don't indent result --environment <values>      Settings passed to config file (see example) --no-conflict               Generate a noConflict method for UMD globals --silent                    Don't print warnings --intro                     Content to insert at top of bundle (inside wrapper) --outro                     Content to insert at end of bundle (inside wrapper) --banner                    Content to insert at top of bundle (outside wrapper) --footer                    Content to insert at end of bundle (outside wrapper) --interop                   Include interop block (true by default)

 Examples: